The #1 problem still killing process improvement culture.

-Many years ago, when I started my career in process improvement, I admit that I found process maps and procedures anything but simple.
-In fact, I found them really confusing.
+Founder of Promapp, Ivan Seselj, tells the story of how, many years ago when he started his career in process improvement, he found process maps and procedures anything but simple.
+In fact, he admits he found them really confusing.

-Through my own experience I could spot others that struggled with process information, now produced by projects I was working on.
-Even worse, I soon realised it was open knowledge that this information was never looked at again.
+Through his experience Ivan could spot others that struggled with process information, now produced by projects he was working on.
+Even worse, he soon realized it was open knowledge that this information was never looked at again.

-How could we keep investing this time, effort, and considerable cost to create this valuable information, and just let it go to waste?
+He questioned how organizations could keep investing time, effort, and considerable cost to create this valuable information, and just let it go to waste?
 And everyone knows it’s happening.
 And no one seems to care.

-This really touched a raw nerve for me when I read one of my favourite process improvement books The Checklist Manifesto: How to Get Things Right by Atul Gawande.
+It really touched a raw nerve with Ivan when he read one of his favorite process improvement books The Checklist Manifesto: How to Get Things Right by Atul Gawande.

-On examining why process and procedure just aren’t connecting with teams, I realised it isn’t due to “laziness or unwillingness”.
-As Dan Boorman explains in the book: “The reason is more often that the necessary knowledge has not been translated into a simple, usable, and systematic form.”
+On examining why process and procedure just aren’t connecting with teams, he realized it isn’t due to 'laziness or unwillingness'.
+As Dan Boorman explains in the book: 'The reason is more often that the necessary knowledge has not been translated into a simple, usable, and systematic form.'

 Wow - look at the last four words.
 ‘And they used it.’